Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Local contractions

 has $\mathbb P$-positive probability.
 Moreover, since $B\cap \overline{\mathcal{O}(x)}\not=\emptyset$, there exists a neighborhood $B_x$ of $x$ and an integer $m$ so that the set

 has positive probability.
 Then the set $A=A_2 \cap \tau^{-m}(A_1)$ has also positive probability, and for $\omega\in A$ we have

-We deduce that if $\lambda'\in (0,\lambda)$, we can find $B_x'$ a smaller neighborhood of $x$ such that
+We deduce that if $\lambda'\in (0,\lambda)$, we can find a smaller neighborhood $B_x'$ of $x$ such that

-We conclude by extracting a finite covering of $\{B_x'\}_{x\in K}$ \end{proof} We can finish the proof of Proposition \ref{localcontr}. \begin{proof}[Proof of Proposition \ref{localcontr}] For each $x$ in $K$, let us denote by $A_x$ the set of events $\omega\in\Omega$ such that there exists a neighborhood $B$ of $x$ and a rank $n_0$ such that
+We conclude by extracting a finite covering of $\{B_x'\}_{x\in K}$. \end{proof} We can finish the proof of Proposition \ref{localcontr}. \begin{proof}[Proof of Proposition \ref{localcontr}] Let $\lambda_0$ be the number given by Lemma \ref{uniform}.
+For each $x$ in $K$, let us denote by $A_x$ the set of events $\omega\in\Omega$ such that for every $\lambda<\lambda_0$, there exists a neighborhood $B$ of $x$ such that